Aliases for ICOS Gene

 GeneCards Summary for ICOS Gene

-ICOS (Inducible T-Cell Co-Stimulator) is a Protein Coding gene.
-Diseases associated with ICOS include immunodeficiency, common variable, 1 and autoimmune myocarditis.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and B cell receptor signaling pathway (KEGG).
+ICOS (Inducible T Cell Costimulator) is a Protein Coding gene.
+Diseases associated with ICOS include Immunodeficiency, Common Variable, 1 and Common Variable Immunodeficiency.
+Among its related pathways are RET signaling and Signaling by GPCR.

 Enhances all basic T-cell responses to a foreign antigen, namely proliferation, secretion of lymphokines, up-regulation of molecules that mediate cell-cell interaction, and effective help for antibody secretion by B-cells.
 Essential both for efficient interaction between T and B-cells and for normal antibody responses to T-cell dependent antigens.
 Does not up-regulate the production of interleukin-2, but superinduces the synthesis of interleukin-10.
 Prevents the apoptosis of pre-activated T-cells.
 Plays a critical role in CD40-mediated class switching of immunoglobin isotypes (By similarity).